yarmout/WoofSearch/README.md

 Welcome to **WoofSearch**, where you can find your perfect canine companion!
 This is a React application built with **TypeScript** and powered by **Vite** for a fast and modern development experience.

+## 🎯 Project Overview
+WoofSearch was developed as part of a technical assessment for **Fetch Rewards**.
+The objective was to create a user-friendly platform to help dog lovers find their ideal pet.
+This project showcases skills in React, TypeScript, and API integration while prioritizing performance and user experience.

 ## ✨ Features

 - Login system to access **WoofSearch**